bbauska/JS-svg/README.md

 ```

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Strings</h2>
+<h3 id="ch2-2b">2.2b Strings</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Strings represent textual information, like words and sentences.
+<p>Strings represent textual information, like words and sentences.
 Strings
-need to be surrounded by quote marks, of the single or double variety.
+need to be surrounded by quote marks, of the single or double variety.</p>

 ```
 'There are 10 kinds of people in this world.' // Single quotes "Those who understand binary and those who don't." //
 ```

-Double quotes
+<p>Double quotes</p>

-Whether you choose to use single or double quotes, it's important to be
+<p>Whether you choose to use single or double quotes, it's important to be
 consistent with your choice.
-Try not to mix them haphazardly.
+Try not to mix them haphazardly.</p>

-Another type of string exists called the template literal, which allows
+<p>Another type of string exists called the template literal, which allows
 you to insert variables and expressions into a string.
 This isn't
 possible with standard single or double quotes.
 Template literals are
 surrounded by backticks, and code can be inserted between curly braces
-prepended by a dollar sign, like so:
+prepended by a dollar sign, like so:</p>

 ```
 `Some text here ${someCodeHere}, and more text here.
 Pretty cool huh?`
 ```

-This is a more recent feature of JavaScript and is extremely useful for
+<p>This is a more recent feature of JavaScript and is extremely useful for
 handling concatenated (i.e., pieced together) and multi-line strings.
-Let's illustrate this with an example.
+Let's illustrate this with an example.</p>

 ```
 // Here's how developers used to have to store multi-line HTML string data.